ues-io/uesio/README.md

 The present monorepo hosts several standalone **applications**, such as the `cli`.

-Sandalone **libraries** are located in the `libs` folder.
+Standalone **libraries** are located in the `libs` folder.
 These libs are components of the applications or container for sharing code between applications and libs.

 The monorepo is managed by a tool called [nx](https://nx.dev/).
 `nx` has the particularity of having one single `package.json` for the whole monorepo.